 Create Nourishing Routines

-One of the reasons that New Year’s Resolutions fail is because it’s something that you force yourself to do.
+One of the reasons that self-care New Year’s Resolutions fail is because it’s something that you force yourself to do.
 It’s not a gentle transition but an abrupt addition to your routine.
 You have a greater chance of success when you gently add those new goals to your life instead of forcing them to fit.
 It also cuts down on the detoxing.
 Think of it this way.
 When you give up the bad-for-you-things, whether they are physical or emotional, your body and your mind rebels for a bit until it gets used to the new order of things.